Can the Golden Knights Make Hockey History?

 For just the second time in NHL, NBA, MLB and NFL history, a first year expansion team has reached the final of their respective sport.
 The Las Vegas Golden Knights have earned their spot in the Stanley Cup Final in their very first year as a team and are matched up against the Washington Capitals who, despite making the playoffs 27 times, have never won the Stanley Cup.
 Either team can make history by winning this series.

 In game one, the high powered Las Vegas offense seemed relentless as they fired off shot after shot.
 Even against the strong Washington defense, the Knights seemed to have no problem putting five goals in the net before the open-net sixth goal.
 The takeaway is that the Capitals must find some energy that they did not have in game one, because the Knights were able to capitalize on every momentary lapse the Caps had.
-Golden Knights forward, Pierre-Edouard Bellemare, talked about their tenacious offense and said, “It's not really magical play we're doing.
+Golden Knights forward, Pierre-Edouard Bellemare, talked about their tenacious offense in another ESPN interview and said, “It's not really magical play we're doing.
 It's nothing like a crazy recipe.
 We're just trying to outwork who we're playing against, and tonight we got rewarded.”

 Another takeaway from the exciting first game of the series was the obvious advantage of depth held by Las Vegas.
 In the playoffs, a team needs to have depth and have several lines that can perform at a high level.
 The Knight’s fourth line managed to score the go-ahead goal in the third period and proved to be just as hardworking as the first three lines.
 The Capitals, on the other hand, do not have this luxury.